rishabh0x00/Smart-benchmarks/README.md

 ## Questions
-If you have any questions, please submit issues in this repository, or send an email to sunbeom_so@korea.ac.kr.
+If you have any questions, please submit issues in this repository, or send an email to rsharma0x00@gmail.com